A needs analysis for the barriers to adoption of strip and disc systems on Eyre Peninsula

 $61,130

-This project aimed to:
+This project aims to

-• identify the risks and opportunities (including a cost benefit analysis) faced by growers using Strip and Disc systems to determine any gaps in knowledge to be addressed for this practice to be adopted in current farming systems.
+• Identify the risks and opportunities (including a cost benefit analysis) faced by growers using Strip and Disc systems to determine any gaps in knowledge to be addressed for this practice to be adopted in current farming systems.

-• produce a project needs analysis to direct future investment in RD&E activities for strip and disc farming systems on upper EP, to improve drought resilience for EP farmers.
+• Produce a project needs analysis to direct future investment in RD&E activities for strip and disc farming systems on upper EP, to improve drought resilience for EP farmers.

 The project has been completed, and we have 4 key products as a result: